About the organisation

 Meetings are free and anonymous, and no religious belief is asked of anyone.

 WFS is for women recovering from alcohol or drug use who want a women-only space and a programme centred on building yourself up rather than admitting powerlessness.
 Many members found the tone of it easier to start from; many attend WFS alongside other fellowships.
-Trans women are welcome under WFS's own inclusion statement.

 WFS sits with SMART Recovery and LifeRing as the main secular alternatives in these listings, and it is the only one that is women only.
 Nothing about WFS conflicts with also attending AA, NA or any other fellowship.